Lou-Flan/old-portfolio-site/README.md

 This repository contains my first online portfolio written in HTML and SCSS.
 The repo contains all source files and presentation slides with initial wireframe designs and design choice explanations.

+**Brief**

+Create a portfolio website which presents you as a dev and IT professional.
+The purpose is to provide an online portfolio that provides information about you, your skills, interests, professional knowledge and a showcase of your work.

 ### **Purpose**

 The purpose of this website, is to showcase my current programming skills and projects to potential employers.
 It is also intended to provide a means of contact and an insight into my personality.